This article has links to products and services we love, which we may make commission from.

 About 30 minutes from Fallen Leaf Lake, the scenic drive to Luther Pass is a tremendous addition to a day for seeing fall colors around Lake Tahoe.

-All along the drive, you have opportunities to dart off to take selfies.
-These stopping areas are motorhome friendly.
+You have opportunities to dart off to take selfies all along the drive.
+These stopping areas are motorhome-friendly.

 Hope Valley